letsencrypt/boulder/docs/redis.md

 # Redis

 We use Redis for OCSP.
 The Boulder dev environment stands up a two nodes.
-We use the Ring client in the github.com/redis/go-redis package to consistenly hash our reads and writes between these two nodes.
+We use the Ring client in the github.com/redis/go-redis package to consistently hash our reads and writes across these two nodes.

 ## Debugging